QCaudron/fieldday/_sources/detail/setup.md

-# Our Field Day Setup
+# Our Setup

 ```{important}
 We are finalizing our station setup, particularly our antennas; this information may change.
 ```

 Generally, all of our stations will be run by two people -- one person making the contacts, and one to help them log those contacts.
 Feel free to listen in and take a turn running either position!
-You can also [book an hour on a station](../signup) if you'd like to make sure you get a chance to operate a particular station.
+You can also [book an hour on a station](../social/signup) if you'd like to make sure you get a chance to operate a particular station.

 ## Stations